 Managing Linux Assets

 Your Lansweeper installation comes with a report builder which allows you to report on all the data gathered from your Linux assets once they are successfully scanned.
-You can use one of the many built-in reports in Lansweeper but you can also write your own custom reports to get the most out of you Linux assets.
+You can use one of the many built-in reports in Lansweeper but you can also write your own custom reports to get the most out of your Linux assets.
+Find more tips on managing Linux assets with Lansweeper in this blog post.